0165/color/README.md

 ## 3
 change a bmp file style back
 ## 4
-putting some message in a bmg file, and get them back(using EMD)
+putting some message in a bmp file, and get them back(using EMD)